syncfusion-content/windowsforms-docs/WindowsForms/Grid-Control/How-To/Common/CommonDocmentnot/How-to-find-DisplayElement-Type.md

 ---
 layout: post
-title: How to find DisplayElement Type | Windows Forms | Syncfusion
+title: How to find DisplayElement Type in WinForms GridControl | Syncfusion
-description: How to find DisplayElement Type
+description: Learn here all about how to find DisplayElement Type of Syncfusion Windows Forms GridControl control and more.
 platform: windowsforms
 control: GridGrouping
 documentation: ug
 ---

-# How to find DisplayElement Type
+# How to find DisplayElement Type in Windows Forms GridControl

 You can find the type of particular DisplayElement using the code below.